vuejs/vue-test-utils/docs/en/guides/testing-SFCs-with-mocha-webpack.md

 Let's create the setup.js script first.

-Vue Test Utils requires a browser environment to run.
+`vue-test-utils` requires a browser environment to run.
 We can set one up using browser-env (a wrapper around JSDOM).

 Let's install that: